 - Increased awareness of the downtown corridor at-risk family populations and throughout Santa Clara County

-- Helped to refocus the way the City of San Jose and Santa Clara County now address homeless families and homeless individual meal services
+- Helped to refocus the way the City of San Jose and Santa Clara County now address the St James Park Corridor homeless meal services and volunteer park meal providers

 - Established a new downtown community resource center where vulnerable populations can receive immediate safety net services and referrals